Ulala (Space Channel 5): Concept and creation

 Ulala was conceived by Takashi Yuda, who also came up with her name.
-However, Ulala was not present in the original 1997 concept video for Space Channel 5.
+She was originally conceived to be a male character, and was not present in the original 1997 concept video for Space Channel 5.
 Although the games were originally conceived to appeal to female gamers, the developers of Space Channel 5 also wanted Ulala to have a unique sexual appeal for male audiences.
 The designers aimed for her sex appeal to be "subtle," and aimed to try and reflect how clothes would be in 500 years, explaining that Ulala's underwear showing at some times was not as big a deal in this future.
 Ulala's model has a low polygon count, which lead to her sex appeal being defined through her movement according to Mizuguchi.
 When picking the colors of Ulala's outfit, the development team behind the original 1999 game used orange and blue, to represent the colors of the Dreamcast logo and corporate color of Sega Japan respectively.

 Sega had high expectations for Ulala as a character due to a combination of their belief in her designer, Tetsuya Mizuguchi, as well as Space Channel 5's unique visuals.
 Peter Moore noted Sega's interest to make Ulala a "star" who could feature in different games after Space Channel 5, despite American audiences' relative lukewarm reception to her.
 According to Apollo Smile, Tina Landon (Janet Jackson's choreographer) was one of the women used to rotoscope some of Ulala's earlier animations.